 Building Entry Procedure

-If someone else is being screened when you arrive, we ask that you wait 6 feet away from the person ahead of you.
+If someone else is swiping in when you arrive, we ask that you wait 6 feet away from the person ahead of you.
 Additional waiting areas can be found by noticing the markings on the ground and at the seating area on the north side of the Dana Gardens.

-- Propping of the doors is strictly prohibited even for loading/unloading.
+- Propping of any of the doors is strictly prohibited even for loading/unloading.
 Anyone caught doing so will lose their access to continue to work in Dana.

 SEAS has been approved to welcome back a total of 18 researchers who include faculty, staff, and grad students.
 New individual lab room maximum occupancy limits have been established and vary based on lab square footage.
 These maximum occupancy limits will be posted on the exterior door of each lab.
 A central map of occupancy can be found at the greeter station and the map is also shown in Appendix B.

 US Postal Service mail to Dana will continue to be placed on hold and SEAS Facilities will collect it monthly.
 All labs should plan to have deliveries made to their place of residence to avoid the handling of mail within Dana.
 Only UPS has access to deliver to Dana.
 Once these arrive to the Admin Offices an email will be sent to you.
 For other vendors or express mail deliveries, they will call us at phone number posted on the East Ramp doors.
 They can call us and we will arrange to let them in.